 |Hispanic or Latino||682|

-Consumer Science appeals to people across the globe.
+Americans aren’t the only ones with an interest in Consumer Science.
 About 2.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea